xinsys/handbook/_pages/policies/disclosure.md

 We take the security of our systems seriously, and we value the security community.
 The responsible disclosure of security vulnerabilities helps us ensure the security and privacy of our users.

-**Guidelines**
+## Guidelines

 We require that all researchers:
 * Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing;
 * Perform research only within the scope set out below;
 * Use the identified communication channels to report vulnerability information to us; and
-* Keep information about any vulnerabilities you’ve discovered confidential between yourself and 18F until we’ve had 90 days to resolve the issue.
+* Keep information about any vulnerabilities you’ve discovered confidential between yourself and the United States government until we’ve had 90 days to resolve the issue.

 If you follow these guidelines when reporting an issue to us, we commit to: